 A unique scheme for monitoring the development of antimicrobial resistance

-Resapath is the only veterinary network to be a member of the National Observatory for Epidemiology of Bacterial Resistance to Antimicrobials (ONERBA), which brings together several networks in human medicine.
-Its work is thus continuously in phase with current issues in the field of antibiotic resistance in both humans and animals, at national and international levels.
+Resapath is the only veterinary network to be a member of the National observatory for epidemiology of bacterial resistance to antimicrobials (ONERBA), which also brings together several networks in human medicine.
+Its work is therefore continuously in phase with current issues in the field of antimicrobial resistance in both humans and animals, at national and international levels.

 Resapath's annual results

 The Resapath network collects antibiogram data on pathogenic bacteria of animal origin in France.
-Veterinary practitioners, when treating their patients, often take samples from sick animals for bacterial isolation and an antibiogram.
-These antibiograms, performed in public or private veterinary testing laboratories that take part in Resapath on a voluntary basis, are collected by the network.
-Each year, a Resapath report presents the results of the previous year concerning the monitoring of animal antimicrobial resistance.
+The antimicrobials tested by the Resapath laboratories are mainly those prescribed by veterinarians when treating sick animals.
+At the same time, samples are taken for bacterial isolation and an antibiogram.
+These antibiograms are performed in public or private veterinary testing laboratories that are members of Resapath, then the data are collected by the network.
+Each year, a report presents the results of the previous year on the monitoring of animal antimicrobial resistance.

 A unique European model for monitoring resistance

-In Europe, the Resapath network led by ANSES constitutes a unique model in a context where many other Member States are considering the implementation of similar schemes for monitoring their national plans.
+Resapath encompasses 71 laboratories, covering 99 départements, and constitutes a unique model.
+Many other European Member States are considering setting up similar schemes to monitor their own national plans.
 This ambition is also reflected in Measure 39 of the interministerial roadmap, and was formalised in the European Joint Action (EU-JAMRAI) initiated in September 2017 and coordinated by France, which includes a veterinary component devoted to developing this structure on a European scale.